-SHOWING CONSTRAINT
+SHOWING RESTRAINT

-"A fire went out from before G-d and consumed them.
-They died before G-d."
+"A fire went forth from before G-d and consumed them, and they died before Hashem."
 (10:2)

 Nadav and Avihu died because they burned with great zealousness for G-dliness, even beyond their capabilities (Likutey Halakhot II, p.
 408).
 They did not constrain themselves in matters of spirituality.
 They received too much light and could not contain it.
 Therefore, they died (ibid., II, p.
 146a).

-Reb Noson adds that though they were great tzaddikim, Nadav and Avihu did not exercise restraint when approaching the Holy of Holies, which is the highest level of sanctity in this world.
+Though they were great tzaddikim, Nadav and Avihu did not exercise restraint when approaching the Holy of Holies, which is the highest level of sanctity in this world.